-When I was standing on the side of the road and the officer told me, "There are no survivors," I thought that included me.
+When I was standing on the side of the road and the officer told me, "We've found no survivors," I thought that included me.
 How could I bury my husband, 5 1/2 year old daughter, and 2 1/2 week old son, and still live?

-Over the past nine years, I've walked the hard road.
+Over the past eleven years, I've walked the hard road.
 I've learned about myself, about others, and most importantly, about God.